 HFA Advantage and HFA Preferred loans

 The Connecticut Housing Finance Authority (CHFA) offers both the Fannie Mae HFA Preferred and Freddie Mac HFA Advantage mortgages, which are low-down payment conventional loans.
-These two programs are popular with first-time homebuyers in Connecticut because they come with below-market interest rates and lower mortgage insurance costs if you’re making a down payment less than 20 percent.
+These two programs are popular with first-time homebuyers in Connecticut because they come with below-market interest rates, no upfront mortgage costs and lower mortgage insurance costs if you’re making a down payment less than 20 percent.